DallanQ/lotr_journeys_in_middle_earth/Reference.md

 1.13 If the timing of an ability uses the word "when," the ability's effect resolves at the moment of the described timing event.

-1.14 Effects That Occur "When" An Event Occurs Take Precedence Over effects that occur "after" that same event.
+1.14 Effects That Occur "when" An Event Occurs Take Precedence Over effects that occur "after" that same event.

 1.15 If multiple abilities resolve at the same time, the party determines the order in which those abilities resolve.

 1.16 If an ability uses the word "then," a hero must resolve the effect that occurs before the word "then," followed by the effect that occurs after the word "then."

 ### 3  ACTION PHASE (page 6)

 The action phase is the first phase of a game round during which each hero takes a turn.